 Arnold Dolmetsch

 Eugène Arnold Dolmetsch (24 February 1858 – 28 February 1940), was a French-born musician and instrument maker who spent much of his working life in England and established an instrument-making workshop in Haslemere, Surrey.
-He was a leading figure in the 20th-century revival of interest in early music.
+With his family, he was a leading figure in the 20th-century revival of interest in early music.

 = Recordings are available for online listening.